silviuoprea/checkthat/task3/README.md

 ### Subtask 3A: Multi-Class Fake News Detection of News Articles

-We need the output file in the format of Id, rating.
+We need the output file in the format of public_id, predicted_rating.

 ### Topical Domain Classification of News Articles

-We need the output file in the format of Id, domain.
+We need the output file in the format of public_id, predicted_domain.

 ## Format Checkers